-8.12.4 Deferred settlement trading and selling Shares on market
+8.12.4 Selling Shares on market

-It is expected that trading (quotation) of the New Shares on ASX (on a conditional and deferred basis) will commence on or about 7 June 2016.
+New Shares are expected to commence trading on ASX on a normal settlement basis on or about 9 June 2016.

 It is the responsibility of each person who trades in Shares to confirm their holding before trading in Shares.
 Any person who sells New Shares or New Options before receiving a holding statement does so at their own risk.
 The Company, the Share Registry and the Lead Manager disclaim all liability, whether in negligence or otherwise, if a person sells New Shares or New Options before receiving a holding statement, even if that person obtained holding details of holding through the Lead Manager or their Broker.